 English learners are identified at the school level.

 - English learners are identified through the answers on the Home Language Survey.

-- If any question on the Home Language Survey is answered with a language other than English, an ALS English Learner Identification Form should be completed and sent to the ALS Department.
+- If any question on the Home Language Survey or other screen in Skyward, is answered with a language other than English, an ALS English Learner Identification Form should be completed and sent to the ALS Department.

 - Please run this report weekly to make sure all students are identified.

 - Complete a form on each student who has an answer other than English.